tomcritchlow/tomcritchlow.github.io/_posts/2022-04-27-triple-entry-blogging.md

 Another nice thing enabled by triple entry blogging is the ability to have a version history and changelog for every blog post.
 This is something I've been meaning to implement for a while.
 Here's a how to: [Including Git History in a Jekyll Post](https://ryanjduffy.github.io/blog/2016/01/08/including-git-history-in-a-jekyll-post.html).

-What new kinds of things could we build on top of this idea of tripe entry blogging?
+What new kinds of things could we build on top of this idea of triple entry blogging?

 🔢